FeatheredHwang/zettel-join/zettel_join/ex/example[cloze].md

-# :star:Cloze Note Example
+# Cloze Note Example

 > [!TIP]
 >
 > Try to write a short name for your heading instead of questions like "How to buildup your md file for cloze deletion", since the addon join the headings to be root field as header of Anki card.

-This is an example of how to write markdown for KB-join purpose.
+This is an example of how to write markdown for "Cloze (traceable)" Note-type.
+"Cloze (traceable)" is part of "zettel-join" Anki-addon.

 **Each heading** in the markdown file will be considered as a single note, up-to three levels (h1-h3).
 If h4-h6 exists, it will be included in its upper h3 heading.

-After join/importation, a **comment with Note Id** will be inserted after the heading.
+After join/importation, a **comment** with Note Id will be inserted after the heading.

-If you add :star:/⭐ at the beginning of this heading (or upper level heading), the note generated from this heading will **get marked**.
-For example, the h1 heading is indicated as marked, then all the h2 and h3 headings that under the h1 heading will get marked too.

-- H1 headings will map to 'Chapter' field, corresponding to **chapters** in the book.
-- H2 headings will map to 'Section' field,  corresponding to **Sections** in the book.
-- H3 headings will map to 'Subsection' field,  corresponding to **Subsections** in the book.**
+## Field Map

 - 1-3 headings will be joined together as 'root' field.
 - Content under the heading (except blockquotes) will map to 'Text' field, where cloze-deletion happens.
 - Blockquotes under the heading will map to 'Extra' field.
+- H1 headings will map to 'Chapter' field, corresponding to chapters in the book.
+- H2 headings will map to 'Section' field,  corresponding to sections in the book.
+- H3 headings will map to 'Subsection' field,  corresponding to subsections in the book.**

 ## Cloze-deletion rules